 Each blog post has its own page and dedicated URL.
 Blog posts are sub-pages of a Blog Page.

 The layout, design options, and special features for your blog posts vary by template.
+You can add as many blog posts to a Blog Page as you'd like.

 Step 1 - Add or open a Blog Page